UCL/MPHY0026/doc/summerschool/pivot_calibration_demo.rst

 Related Tutorials
 -----------------

-This tutorial was designed to replace the make your own pointer session of the `SciKit-SurgeryBARD`_ tutorial, to enable remote delivery when the students do not have access to a suitable phantom or printer.
-In also incorporates parts of the `Pivot Calibration with RANSAC`_ tutorial from the `MPHY0026`_ module.
+This tutorial was designed to replace the "make your own" pointer session of the `SciKit-SurgeryBARD`_ tutorial, to enable remote delivery when the students do not have access to a suitable phantom or printer.
+It also incorporates parts of the `Pivot Calibration with RANSAC`_ tutorial from the `MPHY0026`_ module.

 Part 1 Introduction to Tracked Pointers
 ---------------------------------------

 Tracked pointers enable the user to locate points and surfaces relative to the tracking system.
 Their main use for image guided surgery is to locate fiducial markers for use in `point based registration`_ or to digitise surfaces for `surface based registration`_.
 More generally they can be used to make measurements and localise anatomy.

 Tracked pointers consist of three parts.

 * The tip, this is the bit that makes contact with the patient or fiducial marker.
-It must enable a unique point to be picked, so is often pointed so the tip is unambiguous.
+The pointer must enable a unique physical point to be located, so the pointer is often pointed so the tip location is unambiguous.
 However it may also be spherical, so when inserted into a fiducial marker with a spherical divot the centre of the sphere is uniquely identifiable.
-For surgical applications the tip should be sterile.
+For surgical applications the tip should be sterilisable.
 * The tracker marker.
-This is the part that is tracked by the tracking system, e.g. and electromagnetic coil or the reflective spheres used in optical tracking systems.
+This is the part that is tracked by the tracking system, e.g. an electromagnetic coil or the reflective spheres used in optical tracking systems.
 * The frame and handle.
 In general it is not possible to place the tracking markers at the tip, so some sort of frame is needed to rigidly connect them.
-This frame can be designed also act as a handle for the user.
+This frame can be designed to also act as a handle for the user.

 Have a quick look at some of the videos on the linked (above) registration pages, and observe the types of pointers they use.